Congratulations on your acceptance to Dominican University!

 Health insurance is recommended but not required for all students.
 The DU Wellness Center can help you find affordable coverage through DominicanInsurance.com.

 All students taking six or more credit hours at Dominican are required to submit a Certificate of Immunity to the Wellness Center prior to their first day of class.
 This is mandated by Illinois state law.

 Send your immunization records to:

 7900 W Division

 River Forest, IL 60305

-One last thing.
-Before attending SOAR, arrange to have your final high school transcript, AP and/or IB test scores, and any college transcripts sent to
+Before you attend SOAR, arrange to have your final high school transcript, AP and/or IB test scores, and any college transcripts sent to:

 Attn: Undergraduate Admission